Her contact is dead, her bureau chief is missing, and the guy she’s in love with might be working for the enemy .

 “It’s hard to finish up without lights.
 Do you think the power will be back on soon?”
 She sounded more clueless than ever.

 She listened for his footsteps before risking her flashlight.
 Leaning over the sink, she panted hard, meeting her own eyes in the mirror.
 The light made her face seem sick and ghoulish.

 Thirty seconds left.

 The beaded evening gown glistened like pooled mercury on the floor.
-She stepped into its circle and yanked it up to zip closed.
+She stepped into its circle, yanked it up, and zipped it.
 Her tools were secured in the concealed pockets of one flounce, the rest of her paraphernalia in another.
 The design camouflaged the items while leaving her figure long, lean, and alluring.

-Another tool of the trade, but the one she most hated.
+Another tool of the trade; the one she most hated.

 She wrinkled her nose in disgust.
-Was the old creep still waiting for her?
+Was the old creep still panting for her?
 She replaced her climbing slippers with five-inch, strappy Louboutin heels as the house lights returned.

 The orchestra resumed playing and she slid the penlight and slippers into her purse.
 After repairing hair and makeup, she went downstairs and rejoined the ballroom jetsetters.

 The creep was nowhere to be seen.
-Had he gotten lucky with the redhead or was he snoring, passed out in some corner?
+Had he gotten lucky with the redhead or was he passed out in some corner, snoring?